 Ideal for those with a background in Hospitality, admin, or someone with strong interpersonal skills.
 Being personable is the key as you’ll be dealing with freshmen, teachers, governors and parents, all with lots of questions about the university or school.
 That's apart from the regular administrative duties.

 Thanks to government legislation and a general increase in inclusive attitudes, colleges now accommodate students and staff with any kind of special needs.
-A Disability Advisor helps colleges make sure they have the facilities and accessibility to allow everyone and anyone to join their campus.
+A Special Education Needs (SEN) / Supported Learning Advisor helps colleges make sure they have the facilities and accessibility to allow everyone and anyone to join their campus.

 Ideal for those with a background in Disability advice, medicine, law.
 A strong knowledge of disabilities, access requirements and legal requirements makes you the perfect candidate for this role.
 Knowing that you are making sure education is open to all is a wonderful feeling and you can be the source of real change in the university.